-- Whether BIG or small...
-I will REPORT IT ALL!!! - Making our employees' health and safety and protecting the environment top priorities. - Developing and improving programs and procedures to ensure compliance with all applicable laws and regulations. - Creating a culture where the health and safety of our staff and the protection of the environment is considered in all operating decisions, including those related to planning and acquisition. - Ensuring employees are properly trained and provided with the appropriate safety equipment. - Engaging in sound reuse and recycling practices and exploring feasible opportunities to minimize the amount of waste generated. - Using energy efficiently throughout our operation. - Communicating our HSE commitment and encouraging personal accountability to emphasize compliance with standards and best practices during employee training. - Striving for continual improvement by measuring our health, safety and environmental impacts through periodic evaluations to enhance our HSE performance.
+- Making our employees' health and safety and protecting the environment top priorities. - Developing and improving programs and procedures to ensure compliance with all applicable laws and regulations. - Creating a culture where the health and safety of our staff and the protection of the environment is considered in all operating decisions, including those related to planning and acquisition. - Ensuring employees are properly trained and provided with the appropriate safety equipment.

+- Engaging in sound reuse and recycling practices and exploring feasible opportunities to minimize the amount of waste generated. - Using energy efficiently throughout our operation. - Communicating our HSE commitment and encouraging personal accountability to emphasize compliance with standards and best practices during employee training. - Striving for continual improvement by measuring our health, safety and environmental impacts through periodic evaluations to enhance our HSE performance.